-Claim: Photographs show a dolphin hunt in the Faroe Islands.
+Claim: Photographs show a Calderon dolphin hunt taking place in Denmark.

 The sea is stained in red and in the mean while it's not because of the climate effects of nature.